x157/x157.github.io/UE5/GameFeatures/index.md

 ### There is a default "Runtime" suffix that you can remove

-By default when you create a `GameFeature` plugin in the UE5 editor, it will force some parts of your `XistGame` project to use the name `XistGameRuntime` instead.
+By default, when you create a `GameFeature` plugin in the UE5 editor, it will force some parts of your `XistGame` project to use the name `XistGameRuntime` instead.

 I asked for: `XistGame`